jtng3/tozny-rock-paper-scissors-game/README.md

 #### Algorithm

-1. Load the Tozny client credentials from the file specified by tozny_client_credentials_filepath.
+1. Load the Tozny client credentials from the file specified by `tozny_client_credentials_filepath`.
 2. Initialize the Tozny client with the client credentials.
 3. Encrypt the player's move.
-4. Share the encrypted move along with the player's client ID with Judge Clarence using the client.share function and Judge Clarence's client ID.
+4. Share the encrypted move along with the player's client ID with Judge Clarence using the `client.share()` function and Judge Clarence's client ID.
 Note: The client ID of Judge Clarence will be hardcoded in the program, but it may be also available as a modifiable argument for flexibility.

 ### Program 2: winner.py